Notice of Privacy Practices

 You have the right to:

-Request to inspect or obtain a copy of your health record (with limited legal exceptions).
+Request inspection or a copy of your record.
+We will respond within 30 days.
 If maintained electronically, you may request an electronic copy where available.

 Request Amendment